Jan's Working with Windows:

 - list box

 - In a dialog box, an input which lists all of the options that you can choose.
+There is a scroll bar if there are too many items to show at once in the space allowed.

 - Live Preview

-makes changes while you are making choices.
+shows the effect of changes while you are making choices.
 This allows you to see the effect of your

 choices before actually applying them.